 Shared Lives FAQs

 What is Shared Lives?

-Shared Lives is an adult placement service based in the North West of England.
-We match adults with learning disabilities and mental health needs with approved Shared Lives carers and their families, to live within their home.
+Shared Lives is a service based in the North West of England.
+We match adults with learning disabilities, autism and mental health needs with approved Shared Lives carers and their families, to live within their home.
 Find more information below.

 Why become a Shared Lives carer?

 Shared Lives offers an alternative for individuals with learning disabilities, autism and mental health needs, giving them the opportunity to live in an integrated family environment.
 This allows them to become part of a community, where they can develop relationships and grow in confidence.
 It can provide companionship for the carer as well as an opportunity to receive quality training and contributions towards the cost of living.

 United Response provides a range of services for people with learning disabilities, autism, mental health needs, physical disabilities or who are living with dementia.